ET-CS/Simple-Python-Sitemap/README.md

 for example:

-the file /thumbs/www.etcs.me.png - will be the thumbnail for 'www.etcs.me' item.
+the file /thumbs/www.example.com.png - will be the thumbnail for the 'http://www.example.com' item.

+## License ##

+Licensed with GPL3.

 made by [ET][ET]